| 2001 |

 | 2021 |

-A conformational switch driven by phosphorylation at an evolutionarily conserved site (regulated by Ca2+ signaling) allows Ykt6 to transition from a closed cytosolic form to an open membrane-bound form; phosphorylated Ykt6 has an altered spectrum of protein interactions, causing defects in both secretory and autophagy pathways in Parkinson's disease models. |
+In mammalian cells, Ykt6 is phosphorylated at an evolutionarily conserved site regulated by Ca2+ signaling; this phosphorylation triggers a conformational change from a closed cytosolic to an open membrane-bound form.
+In the phosphorylated open form the spectrum of protein interactions changes, leading to defects in both the secretory and autophagy pathways and enhanced toxicity in Parkinson's disease models. |

 Proceedings of the National Academy of Sciences of the United States of America |